 Damn, I need more color in my life.

 My parents are so very sophisticated.
 So it’s only normal, in this house, that I’d pull out a black, pencil skirt with a white flannel shirt, of which I’d end up tucking in out of force from my father.
 I’m sixteen.

 Slumping out of my room with my black satchel in hand, I headed for the kitchen, ignoring the thick polish of the countertops and the far-too-expensive stove.

-was lawyer and my father was a doctor.
+My mother was lawyer and my father was a doctor.

 You can hardly imagine how that is for me.